Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Statement on Subject Matter – applicable to all sections

 There is also concern about the use of aerial photography, drones, helicopters, low flying aircraft.
 These should not cause any interference with other individuals or animals which causes a disturbance in their normal activity or disrupts the way any individuals or animals interact with their environment.
-Entrants in PSA or FIAP recognized exhibitions should comply with all relevant laws and regulations associated with aerial photography in the county in which the image was taken.

 FIAP Monochrome Definition

 A black and white work fitting from the very dark grey (black) to the very clear grey (white) is a monochrome work with the various shades of grey.
 A black and white work toned entirely in a single colour will remain a monochrome work able to stand in the black and white category; such a work can be reproduced in black and white in the catalogue of a salon under FIAP Patronage.
-On the other hand a black and white work modified by a partial toning or by the addition of one colour becomes a colour work (polychrome) to stand in the colour category; such a work requires colour reproduction in the catalogue of a salon under FIAP Patronage.
+On the other hand a black and white work modified by a partial toning or by the addition of one colour becomes a colour work (polychrome) to stand in the colour category; such a work requires colour reproduction in the catalogue of a salon under FIAP Patronage

-Nature – PSA/FIAP Definition
+Nature – FIAP Definition

-• Nature images must convey the truth of the scene that was photographed.
-A well-informed person should be able to identify the subject of the image and be satisfied that it has been presented honestly and that no unethical practices have been used to control the subject or capture the image.
-Images that directly or indirectly show any human activity that threatens the life or welfare of a living organism are not allowed.
+Nature photography records all branches of natural history except anthropology and archaeology.
+This includes all aspects of the physical world, both over water and underwater.
+Nature images must convey the truth of the scene.
+A well-informed person should be able to identify the subject of the image, be satisfied that it has been presented honestly and that no unethical practices have been used to control the subject or capture the image.
+Images that directly or indirectly show any human activity threatening a living organism’s life or welfare are not allowed.
+The most important part of a Nature image is the nature story it tells.
+High technical standards are expected and the image must look natural.

 • Objects created by humans, and evidence of human activity, are allowed in Nature images only when they are a necessary part of the Nature story.

-• Photographs of human-created hybrid plants, cultivated plants, feral animals, domesticated animals,
+• Photographs of human-created hybrid plants, cultivated plants, feral animals, domesticated animals, human-created hybrid animals and mounted or preserved zoological specimens are not allowed.

 • Images taken with subjects under controlled conditions, such as zoos, are allowed.